You must enable Java Script on

 Server Port: Type in the port number for your SMTP outgoing mail server.
-In most cases the port number will be either 25 or 587 for unencrypted connections.
-ModCom does not support encrypted connections such as TLS or port 465 which is used for SSL connections.
+In most cases, port 25 is used for unencrypted connections, port 587 is used for either unencrypted or TLS encrypted connections, and port 465 is used for SSL encrypted connections.
 Contact your email service provider for the correct port number.

 User Name: Type in the username given to you by your email service provider.
 If your service provider does not require a username and password, leave this blank.